 Then about a day later– if that– the balloon deflates.
 I experience NRE like the rush of fire from a Japanese teppan chef.
 Burns high, hot, and impressive– dies in a second.

-If the person doesn’t find a way to capture my attention and build something with me, I don’t even think about them after a couple of days.
+If the person doesn’t find a way to capture my attention and build something with me, I sometimes don’t even think about them after a couple of days.

-Once its gone, it’s gone.
+Once it’s gone, it’s gone.
 I can’t do NRE anymore than I can do anger.
-It just doesn’t last.
-I don’t indulge in it for weeks and weeks.
+I can’t maintain.
+My “honeymoon” phase doesn’t even last long enough for it to be “new.”

-Which is why I prefer Old Relationship Energy.
+Which is also why I prefer Old Relationship Energy.